wiheto/esfmri_connectivity/esfmri_connectivity/communitydetection/README.md

 # Community detection

-Community detection was done with the Leiden algorithem ([Traag et al 2018](https://arxiv.org/abs/1810.084730)) using Reichardt & Bornholdt ([2006](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.74.016110)) null model (RBConfigurationVertexPartition).
+Community detection was done with the Leiden algorithm ([Traag et al 2018](https://arxiv.org/abs/1810.084730)) using Reichardt & Bornholdt ([2006](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.74.016110)) null model (RBConfigurationVertexPartition).
 Only positive edges used.
-The resolution parameter was determined based on the adjusted multual information between the cortical parcels and the Yeo 7 network template ([Yeo et al 2012](https://www.physiology.org/doi/abs/10.1152/jn.00338.2011)).
+The resolution parameter was determined based on the adjusted mutual information between the cortical parcels and the Yeo 7 network template ([Yeo et al 2012](https://www.physiology.org/doi/abs/10.1152/jn.00338.2011)).

 ## Contents of directory